 Tubal ligation is surgery to close a woman's fallopian tubes.
 It's also called having your tubes tied.

 To close your tubes, the doctor may band, burn (cauterize), tie and cut, or clip them.
+The doctor may also completelyremove the fallopian tubes.
 After this, an egg can't move down your tubes and can't be fertilized.
 This means you can't get pregnant.

 This surgery can be done in two ways.
 In laparoscopic surgery, a doctor puts a lighted tube (scope) and other tools through a few small cuts.
 These cuts are called incisions.
 One is just below your belly button.
-The other is just above your pubic hairline.
+The other is lower on your abdomen.
 After this surgery, you will probably stay in the hospital for 2 to 4 hours.
 Most women can go back to work in 2 to 7 days.

 The other type of surgery is called open surgery.
-It's more common for women who have the surgery right after having a baby.
 In this surgery, the doctor makes a larger incision above your pubic hairline or below your belly button.
 You will probably stay in the hospital for 1 to 3 days if you have this surgery.
 Most women can return to work in about 1 to 2 weeks.

 After the surgery, you should not be able to get pregnant.
 While there is a very small chance you could get pregnant, tubal ligation is a very reliable form of birth control.